ZahraMoezkarimi/zahramoezkarimi.github.io/README.md

 ## Zahra Moezkarimi
 I am a postdoctoral researcher at Mälardalen University (MDU) in Västerås, Sweden.
 I work on modeling, formal verification, and synthesis of Cyber-Physical Systems, with an interest in data-driven approaches.

-My main tool for model checking is [Rebeca](https://rebeca-lang.org) (Reactive Object Language), an actor-based language tailored for the modeling and formal verification of reactive, concurrent, and distributed systems.
+My main tool for model checking is [Rebeca](https://rebeca-lang.org) (Reactive Object Language), an actor-based language tailored for modeling and formal verification of reactive, concurrent, and distributed systems.
 I use the timed extension of Rebeca, Timed-Rebeca, and Rebeca's user-friendly model checking tool, Afra.
 Recently, I have expanded my research to address the unpredictability in the behavior of AI components within AI-enabled Autonomous Cyber-Physical Systems.

 <!--